 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 Raja Ampat!
-I fell in love with these lost islands in the depths of Indonesia.
+I fell in love at first sight with these lost islands, deep in Indonesia.
 I was there in March.
 I went back in July.
-Even dazzling.
+It was the same marvel.

-Returning to these places is a happiness without name.
-When I finally see the blue-green triangle of Kri, on the horizon, my heart beats harder.
-The place made me feel so great, when I first came here ...
+Coming back to this place is a happiness beyond words.
+When I finally see Kri's blue-green triangle on the horizon, my heart beats faster.
+The place made such an impression on me when I first came here...

-How I love the islands at the end of the world!
-That this place is beautiful!
-I would almost shed a little tear, I'm so moved when I arrive.
+How I love the islands at the far end of the world!
+How beautiful this place is!
+I'd almost shed a little tear, I'm so moved when I arrive.

-I found the incredible pontoon of Sorido Bay Resort, which leads you to the blue hole in the middle of the coral.
+I went back to the incredible jetty of Sorido Bay Resort, which leads you to the blue hole in the middle of the coral.

 I found "my" beach of white sand, fringed with greenery.